LeoNatan/LNPopupController/README.md

 ### Appearance and Behavior

-#### Modern Look and Feel

-`LNPopupController` provides two distinct style of popup look and feel, one based on modern Music app look and feel, and one based on the previous, iOS 9-style look and feel.
+`LNPopupController` provides two distinct styles of popup look and feel, one based on modern Music app look and feel, and one based on the previous, iOS 9-style look and feel.
 Popup bar styles are arbitrarily labeled "prominent" for modern style popup bar and "compact" for iOS 9-style.
 Popup interaction styles are labeled "snap" for modern style snapping popups and "drag" for iOS 9 interactive popup interaction.
 Popup close buttons styles are labeled "chevron" for modern style chevron close button and "round" for iOS 9-style close buttons.
 For each, there is a "default" style for choosing the most suitable one for the current platform and operating system version.

 The defaults are:
 * Prominent bar style